Key takeaways:

 To prevent stroke and blood clots for people with atrial fibrillation

-To lower the risk of events like heart attacks and strokes for people with coronary artery disease
+To lower the risk of events like heart attacks and strokes for people living with coronary artery disease

 For children, Xarelto is approved to: